 - 1 tablespoon of butter or bacon fat, to finish, optional

 Rinse, trim and snap green beans in half or thirds.
-Place into a large saucepan with fatback and pepper; bring to a boil.
+Place into a large saucepan with water, fatback and pepper; bring to a boil.
 Reduce to a very low simmer, cover and let barely simmer for 1 hour to 1-1/2 hours.
 Taste and adjust seasonings, adding salt only as needed.
 Finish by stirring in the butter or bacon fat.

 Cook's Notes: Remember, these beans are slow stewed, not boiled.
 They need to remain on a very bare simmer the entire cooking time - do not let them boil.
 Use fresh, raw green beans only, not frozen or canned.
 Do not substitute.
 Ham hocks or bacon are a suitable stand-in if you must, but the taste is not at all the same.
 Add whole scrubbed, tiny new potatoes about halfway through if desired and continue cooking until they are tender.

 For the Slow Cooker: Prepare as above placing in slow cooker.
 Cover and cook on low 4-6 hours.

 ©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Green Beans and Tomatoes